-Most vegetable gardens should be provided with an inch of water each week.
+Most vegetable gardens even those that are in elevated garden beds or in fabric grow bags should be provided with an inch of water each week.
 If it has rained enough during the week you do not need to water your garden.

 Weather or temperature plays an important role in plant growth.
 Plants will slow down or speed up their growth rate based on the temperature.
 Warm temperatures encourage growth and germination.
 A warmer temperature will actually trigger a chemical reaction inside the cells of a plant and this will speed up respiration, transpiration, and the photosynthesis process.